cfdyang521/cfdyang521.github.io/_publications/2016 - researchworks.md

 13. Keyue Sun, Xiangjie Kong, Junxiang Yang*, Semi-analytical algorithm for quasicrystal patterns, Computers and Mathematics with Applications, in press, 2024.
 IF: 2.6 Q1

+14. Fang Zhu, Keyue Sun, Guangtao Zhang, Junxiang Yang*, Diffuse-interface modeling and energy-stable numerical framework for the heat transfer-coupled two-phase fluids in contact with solids, Journal of Computational Physics, in press, 2024.
+IF: 4.1 Q1